 You're in college.
-You want be independent, not calling mom and dad for money two days into being on your own right?
-Then read these tips.
-Breath these tips.
-Live out these tips and you won't be strapped for cash at the end of the month.
+You want be independent, not calling mom and dad for money two days into being on your own, right?
+We hope these tips can help you get started off on your journey to post-graduation financial success.

 - Application Fees